 The New York City Health and Nutrition Examination Survey (NYC HANES) is a community-based health survey.
 Two surveys have been conducted, one in 2004 and the most recent one in 2013-14.
 The first survey was conducted by the New York City Department of Health and Mental Hygiene (DOHMH), and the second by the CUNY School of Public Health and DOHMH.

 NYC HANES is modeled after a similar national survey - the National Health and Nutrition Examination Survey (NHANES).
 NHANES has been conducted by the National Center for Health Statistics for more than 35 years.
 Information from NHANES has led to important improvements in American health care and nutrition.
 Learn more about NHANES.

 The data collected enabled the DOHMH to learn how many New Yorkers suffered from basic conditions such as diabetes, high blood pressure, high cholesterol, and depression.
 With this critical information, DOHMH can better direct the City's resources to the health needs of New Yorkers.

 The CUNY School of Public Health and the New York City Health Department conducted a second NYC HANES with grant funding in 2013-2014.
-Adults from nearly 3,000 randomly selected NYC households were asked to answer survey questions and take a physical exam to provide a picture of the city’s health almost 10 years after the first NYC HANES.
-This enables researchers to examine changes in the city’s health over two points in time and assess the impact of several important health policy initiatives that have occurred since 2004.
-For examples, these findings will give public health professionals and elected officials the information they need to:
+Adults from randomly selected NYC households were asked to answer survey questions and take a physical exam to provide a picture of the city’s health almost 10 years after the first NYC HANES.
+This second survey collected data from 1527 New Yorkers.
+It enables researchers to examine changes in the city’s health over two points in time and assess the impact of important health policy initiatives that occurred since 2004.
+The findings give public health professionals and elected officials the information they need to:

 The New York City Department of Health and Mental Hygiene conducted the first NYC HANES in 2004.
 Through a detailed health survey and a brief physical exam, NYC HANES collected data from nearly 2,000 New Yorkers.